garretjames/react-flux-dating-interface/readme.md

 This project requires Node 6.11+.

 NOTE: Consider the scaffolding provided as a rough approximation of what the client is looking for.
 Feel free to modify (or completely rewrite) the markup or functionality in whatever ways you see fit.
+However, keep the semantic value of the given IDs - for example, #genderFemale should still refer to the female filter.

 User Stories
 ============